Sanahm/SudoCAM-Ku/README.md

 ## Remark

-- As the project size is big ( ~1GB with libs both tensorflow and opencv) , you'll find on my repo just .java, .xml files and asset folder containing the tensorflow training model.
+- As the project size is big ( ~1GB with libs both Tensorflow and OpenCV) , you'll find on my repo just .java, .xml files and asset folder containing the tensorflow training model.

 - The project is fully documented.
 If you want more information about how processing works, just go and see Sudoku-robot.